PayThePizzo/Predictive-Analysis-Notes/Theory/10 - GLM.md

 ---

 ## What is new with the GLM?
-The GLM generalizes linear regression by allowing the linear model to be related to the response variable via a link function and by allowing the magnitude of the variance of each measurement to be a function of its predicted value.

 The GLM consists of three elements:
 1. A response variable $Y$ which distribution is arbitrary and comes from the exponential families of probability distributions
 2. A linear predictor $\eta = X \beta$, and
 3. A link function $g$ such that $\mathbb{E}[Y|X] = \mu = g^{-1}(\eta)$.

 ### 1 - Exponential Family
 $Y$ is assumed to be generated from a particular distribution in an exponential family (rather than simply normal distributions), such as: